Scripture Reference: Acts 3:1-4:22

 The Story:

 Today’s story is from the Bible Book of Acts.
-It takes place in the city of Jerusalem at the temple where many people came to pray and worship God.
-Most of the Jewish people in this time believed in God but not in Jesus.
+It occurred in Jerusalem at the temple, where many people came to pray and worship God.
+Most of the Jewish people at this time believed in God but not in Jesus.
 Some thought Jesus was a fake.
 Some had not even heard of him.
-They thought it was okay to believe in God but not believe in Jesus.
+They thought it was okay to believe in God but not Jesus.

-There was one Jewish man who went to the temple every day but he did not go into the temple courtyard like the other people.
+One Jewish man went to the temple every day, but he did not go into the temple courtyard like the other people.
 This man could not walk.
 He had never walked in his whole life.

 This man could not work to make money.
-Instead, people would carry him to the temple gate every day and he would beg for money.
-Sometimes people would stop and give him money.
-Sometimes people would just pass on by on their way to the courtyard.
+Instead, people would carry him to the temple gate every day, and he would beg for money.
+Sometimes, people would stop and give him money.
+Sometimes, people would pass by on their way to the courtyard.

-The man was so excited that he kept walking and jumping and calling out praises to God.
+The man was so excited that he kept walking, jumping, and praising God.
 He followed Peter and John into the courtyard.
 Everyone heard him and came to have a look because they knew this was the same man who had always sat beside the gate begging.
 Now he could walk.

-Many people had gathered around so Peter started telling them about Jesus.
-He said that God had sent Jesus to help everyone in the whole world.
-The people felt happy to hear about Jesus but they felt sad too.
+Many people had gathered around, so Peter started telling them about Jesus.
+He said that God had sent Jesus to help everyone worldwide.
+The people felt happy to hear about Jesus but sad, too.
 They felt guilty that they had called Jesus a fake.
-They felt really guilty because, before this, they had thought that it was good that Jesus died on the cross.
+They felt guilty because, before this, they had thought it was good that Jesus died on the cross.
 Now they were so sorry.

 Peter told them that there was good news.
-Since God made Jesus their king through his death and resurrection, they could repent.
+They could repent since God made Jesus their king through his death and resurrection.
 Repenting means telling God that you are very sorry for the bad things you have done.
-It is saying that you don’t want to do the bad things anymore and that you want to follow Jesus now.
-Peter had already been telling everyone that they could tell God they were sorry and then be baptised.
+It says that you don’t want to do bad things anymore and want to follow Jesus now.
+Peter had already told everyone they could tell God they were sorry and then be baptised.
 All of their sins would then just be washed away.

-While Peter was talking to the people some priests and the captain of the Temple Guard overheard.
+While Peter was talking to the people, some priests and the captain of the Temple Guard overheard.
 They did not like what Peter was saying.
-They didn’t believe in Jesus and they didn’t want anyone else to either.
-They were very angry so they arrested Peter and John and put them in jail.
+They didn’t believe in Jesus, and they didn’t want anyone else to either.
+They were very angry, so they arrested and jailed Peter and John.

-The next day all of the Jewish leaders and even the High Priest and his family gathered together for a big meeting.
+The next day, the Jewish leaders and even the High Priest and his family gathered for a big meeting.
 They asked Peter to tell them what happened.
 Peter answered their questions by giving a very good speech.
 He told them how God had sent Jesus to bless the whole world.
 God wanted the Jews to accept Jesus and say thank you.
-But many of them did not like Jesus and some of them killed him on a cross.
+But many of them did not like Jesus, and some of them killed him on the cross.
 But the good news was that Jesus did not stay dead.
-He had come alive again and became the worlds true king.
+He had come alive again and become the world’s true king.
 It was by Jesus’ power that the man could now walk.

 The leaders were astonished that Peter could make such a good speech.
-He had never even been to proper schools like they had but he spoke like a very important person.
+He had never even been to proper schools like they had, but he spoke like a very important person.
 What should they do?
-They still did not want people to believe in Jesus but they couldn’t argue with Peter.
-They wanted to punish Peter and John but everyone knew that the miracle they had done was real.
-After all, the man that couldn’t walk was now walking and jumping around.
-So the leaders did the only thing they knew to do.
+They still did not want people to believe in Jesus, but they couldn’t argue with Peter.
+They wanted to punish Peter and John, but everyone knew that the miracle they had done was real.
+After all, the man who couldn’t walk was now walking and jumping around.
+So, the leaders did the only thing they knew to do.
 They ordered Peter and John to stop teaching about Jesus.

-So when you notice that someone needs your help do you help them?
+So when you notice someone needing your help, do you help them?
 Maybe you could push someone’s wheelchair if they asked.
-Or maybe you could be a friend to someone who other people make fun of.
+Or maybe you could be a friend to someone others make fun of.

-We can also help people when we tell them about Jesus like Peter and John did.
-Whenever we are kind and when we tell someone about Jesus then God is pleased.
+We can also help people by telling them about Jesus as Peter and John did.
+Whenever we are kind and when we tell someone about Jesus, then God is pleased.

 Ways to Tell the Story: